warrengalyen/ocular/README.md

 ## TODO

-Planned features include:
+### GUI Demo Application

+I'm working on a full-featured image viewer app in C# for showing-casing library features using the compiled DLL.

+### Library

+I have a very long list of features to implement, some advanced features include:

-Bokeh effect, deskewing, retinex, automatic red-eye removal, skin smoothing and possibly deblurring.
+deskewing, retinex, automatic red-eye removal, skin smoothing and possibly deblurring.